Crispy Korean Pan-Fried Tofu (Dubu Buchim)

 - Heat oil in a large skillet over medium-high heat.
 Gently press each tofu slice with a paper towel to remove excess water from the surface, then place them in the skillet.

 - Sear the tofu until a nice golden crust forms on the surface, about 5 minutes.
 Flip the tofu slices to the other side and continue to sear another 5 minutes.
+The longer it cooks, the crispier it gets.
+Adjust the heat as needed to prevent the surface from burning.

 - Arrange the tofu slices in a serving platter and drizzle the soy chili sauce on top.
 Garnish with fresh red chili (if using) and serve with rice.